 Design thinking integrates STEM subjects + the art of design in education.
-These programs aim to teach students to think critically and have an engineering or design approach towards real-world problems while building on their mathematics and science base.
+These programs aim to teach students to think critically and have an engineering or design approach towards real-world problems while using and building on their mathematics and science base.

 Examples of current curriculum include:

 - Capturing movement by creating stop motion videos and sets

 - Exploring the concepts of momentum by creating working roller coasters

 - Designing and building a sustainable ecosystem & functional garden